Sunday, June 3 and Monday June 4, 2018.

 Wendell’s ‘kill room’ turns out to be the most impeccably organized garage I’ve ever seen.
 “Holy OCD!”
 I exclaim.

 “It’s definitely my thing,” he says, “keeping everything in order.”
 His recumbent bike is the centerpiece of the garage.
-He knows every inch of it and has cycled all over these local roads.
+She is the apple of his eye.
+He knows every inch of her and has cycled all over these local roads.
 In the morning, he will ride with me and show me the way back to the Northern Tier route.
 (As it turns out, he isn’t out of the way at all.
 You just take a different road to get there.)

 I chat with the couple for a while before setting up my tent on their screened-in porch.
 Wendell is from the area right around Markle and is a pastor at an evangelical church, a position he’s had for a while, though he’s had many other jobs over the years.
 Terri is from the southern part of Indiana and volunteers a lot of her time caring for a disabled neighbor, when she isn’t caring for Wendell and their home and dogs.
 Both are very devoted to their Christian faith; after spending an evening with them, they seem to be quite a traditional couple.
 Their only daughter doesn’t live nearby, so they don’t get to see their grandchildren much.